E-commerce

 Structured logs by order ID to investigate quickly during multi-system incidents.

-Incomplete address, lost package, damaged item, picking error: the “happy path” is not enough.
-Exception queues and roles (level 1 / level 2) speed up processing.
+Incomplete address, lost parcel, broken item, picking error: the « happy path » is not enough.
+Exception queues and roles (level 1 / level 2) speed up handling.

 Fraud queue

-False positives: a protocol to unblock a legitimate customer without excessive delay.
+False positives: protocol to unblock a legitimate customer without excessive delay.

-Offer substitution, delay, or partial cancellation with explicit agreement.
+Offer substitution, delay, or partial cancellation with explicit consent.

 Customer data